puppetlabs/puppetdb/documentation/api/query/v4/reports.markdown

 ##### Fields

-`FIELD` may be any of the following.
-All fields support only the equality operator.
+`FIELD` may be any of the following:

 `certname`
 : the name of the node that the report was received from.